Hillside-Labs/userservice-go-sdk/go-client/README.md

 ## Anonymous Sessions and Session Events

-When a User is not known, Anonymouse Sessions can be used to track activity and eventually resolve that activity back to a know/new User.
+When a User is not known, Anonymous Sessions can be used to track activity and eventually resolve that activity back to a know/new User.

 ### Add Session